 Missing Out On Your Top Buyers

 An important target for your trunk show will be your top 10-30 patients.
 Sending out personalized invitations to this group will be a nice touch.
 You can do this with personalized phone calls, or hand written invites.
-Let them know you value their support, and maybe even offer the select group an additional promotional offer, or the ability to show up an hour early for the best selection.
+Let them know you value their support, and maybe even offer the select group an additional promotional offer, or the ability to show up an hour early for the best selection and to stagger attendees.

 Trying to Do it all Yourself

-Things are probably going to get hectic during the event, so make sure that you've assigned and communicated roles for each of your staff.
-Keeping everyone on the same page will help the event run smoothly, and delegating jobs is an important part of a successful event.
+Things are probably going to get hectic during the event, so make sure that you've assigned and communicated roles to each of your staff.
+Keeping everyone on the same page will help the event run smoothly and delegating jobs is an important part of a successful event.

 Not Having a Post-Show To Do List

 The work doesn't stop after the show is over.
 You might have follow up exams after the show for patients who need an updated prescription.
 Plus, you should be promoting the success of your event with photos on your social media pages to get people excited about future events you might hold.